-Medicine and Society includes integrated classroom, clinical, and household-based interprofessional activities to educate and train future health professionals.
-An innovative curricular feature of Medicine and Society is NeighborhoodHELP™, where learners receive hands-on experience caring for and delivering services to underserved households.
+Medicine and Society include integrated classroom, clinical, and household-based interprofessional activities to educate and train future health professionals.
+An innovative curricular feature of Medicine and Society is NeighborhoodHELP, where learners receive hands-on experience caring for and delivering services to underserved households.

-The Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP™) is the platform for HWCOM’s community-engaged mission emphasizing social accountability and interprofessional household-centered care.
+The Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP) is the platform for HWCOM's community-engaged mission emphasizing social accountability and interprofessional household-centered care.

-Through this novel program, medical students are immersed in the community as members of interprofessional teams, which include nursing and social work students, with education and law students available per each household’s identified needs.
-During household visits —which continue over three years—students take comprehensive patient and household histories, develop care plans to improve the health and quality of life of household members.NeighborhoodHELP™ mobile health centers provide a broad range of integrated primary, preventive, and behavioral health services, and chronic disease management.
-The Linda Fenner 3D Mobile Mammography Center provides breast health screenings for underserved women throughout Miami-Dade County.
+Through this program, medical students are immersed in the community as members of interprofessional teams, including nursing, social work students, education, and law students, available per each household's identified needs.
+During household visits —which continue over three years—students take comprehensive patient and household histories and develop care plans to improve household members' health and quality of life.
+NeighborhoodHELP mobile health centers provide a broad range of integrated primary, preventive, and behavioral health services and chronic disease management.
+The Linda Fenner 3D Mobile Mammography Center provides breast health screenings for uninsured and underserved women throughout Miami-Dade County.

-Unique to NeighborhoodHELP™ is a long-term engagement model that builds mutual trust with the target communities.
-An Outreach Team from the Division of Research, Policy, and Community Development is the vehicle by which NeighborhoodHELP™ establishes and maintains relationships with the neighborhoods and households served.
-Outreach workers serve as FIU ambassadors to the community and are the first point of contact with each neighborhood and household.
-Outreach workers recruit households for the program, facilitate communication between households and student teams, and broker services for the households through an extended network of community organizations.
+Unique to NeighborhoodHELP is a long-term engagement model that builds mutual trust with the target communities.
+An Outreach Team from the Division of Research, Policy, and Community Development is the vehicle by which NeighborhoodHELP establishes and maintains relationships with the neighborhoods and households served.
+Outreach workers serve as FIU ambassadors to the community and are the first contact with each neighborhood and household.
+Outreach workers recruit households for the program, facilitate communication between households and student teams, and broker services for households through an extended network of community organizations.

 Humanities, Health, and Society Innovations

 We are working to demonstrate the impact of addressing the social determinants of health as an integral component of health care delivery.
-In recognition of the impact that social determinants of health have at the household level, we describe our social determinants of health-informed approach to care as “household-centered care.”
+In recognition of the impact that social determinants of health have at the household level, we describe our approach to care as "household-centered care."
 This approach addresses and manages the social determinants that impact the health of the members of a household.

 HWCOM has been recognized for the department’s innovative approach and programs.
 Examples are as follows: